AndreaPrestia/Felis/README.md

 - Implement a mechanism of persistance storage of message in router, now are persisted in memory, it's not efficient.
 - Implement a mechanism of cleanup of the storage, now the in-memory are not be deleted after a TTL to provide in configuration.
 - Implement an authorization mechanism to use it in public networks.
 - Code cleanup and a lot of other things that now i don't remember.
+- Add a mechanism of public and private key header validation.
+- Rewrite the message entity separating the payload of the message from the header part.